GK-Hynes/technical-documentation/content.md

 #### Sidenote: Margin Collapsing

 When elements are stacked vetically on a page and their vertical margins touch, margin collapsing can occur.
 Here the margin between the two elements is not the total of the two margins but simply whatever the bigger margin is.
-So, an element with `margin-bottom: 20px;` and an element with `margin-top: 15px;` will have a margin between them of 20px, not 35px.
+So, an element with `margin-bottom: 20px;` and the next element with `margin-top: 15px;` will have a margin between them of 20px, not 35px.

 Margin collapsing does not happen to horizontal margins.